samamsa7/Ducky-Rev-Shell/README.md

 # Ducky-Rev-Shell
-Duckyscript in a bash file to get a reverse shell.
+Duckyscript in a bash file to get a reverse shell on MacOS.

 DISCLAIMER: This is for security research purposes ONLY.
 Only use on machines where you have permission or your own.